vonunwerth/MeshLabInertiaToURDF/README.md

 Looks pretty similar to the manually calculated values, doesn't it? ;)

 ### Licence
-The Meshlab source is released under the GPLv3 License.
+The MeshLabInertiaToURDF source is released under the GPLv3 License.

 ### Copyright
 ```